ProjectFE595/Project/dump/Readme.txt

 Install MongoDB on your computer and run it on the standard port.

-Download the folder "dump" from the google drive link https://drive.google.com/drive/folders/0B2uJgcioIsWPRkFjT0xxRy1RLWM?usp=sharing
+Download the "dump.zip" from the google drive link https://drive.google.com/drive/folders/0B2uJgcioIsWPRkFjT0xxRy1RLWM?usp=sharing

-and put it into your directory so that you are in the parent directory of the dump directory.
+Uncompress and put it into your current directory so that you are in the parent directory of the dump directory.

 Now type: